MAPL-UFU/pnrd-docs/docs/pnrd-arduino.md

 ### Step 1: Check If the CLI Client Is Running on Your System

-A **libra%** command line prompt indicates that your Libra CLI client is running.
+A **libra%** command line prompt indicates that your MAPL CLI client is running.
 To see the help information for the `account` command enter “account” as shown below:

 ```plaintext
 libra% account